Ficus Tineke will never disappoint you if you want a beautiful, low-maintenance houseplant.

 Make sure to use a terracotta or clay pot for your beloved Tineke to make sure of healthy root development.

-9. Frequent Pruning
+5. Frequent Pruning

 Rubber Plants may quickly overrun their surroundings, but frequent trimming keeps them healthy and under control.

 Rubber Plants may be pruned at any time of year, but the best period is late spring to early summer.